About the San Juan River

 Great for beginners

 The “Quantity” Waters is a less-pressured stretch where trout bite eagerly and forgive imperfect technique.
 It holds some monster browns, but generally the fish here often aren't as big as in the quality waters.
-We often teach fist-timers here, but it's also can be a fun way for advanced anglers to end the days and escape the crowds in busier seasons.
+We often teach first-timers here.
+It’s also a fun way for advanced anglers to end the day and escape the crowds in busier seasons.

 The "Lower River"